19 December 2018

 Future Circularity: New Voices in Southeast Asia for The DIF

-'By considering design in a cirucular context we have the chance to see it as a strategic tool to respond to the challenges we face in our daily lives'
+'By considering design in a circular context we have the chance to see it as a strategic tool to respond to the challenges we face in our daily lives'

 Adi Wibowo, Architect, Jakarta